 Indianapolis makes an excellent base for exploring central Indiana.
 If you have some extra time, make the 15-mile drive northwest to Zionsville, with its charming downtown of tree-lined streets and distinctive cafes and shops - it's worth the trip just to experience lunch at the famed Traders Point Creamery and Restaurant, which produces delicious handcrafted cheeses, ice cream, and both flavored and unflavored milks from its adjacent organic dairy farm.

 Farther afield, the progressive college town of Bloomington has become known nationally as one of the gay-friendliest small cities in the country.
 Home to Indiana University, the city has a number of first-rate museums and is also home to one of the foremost institutions on human sexuality, the Kinsey Institute, which has a small but fascinating museum.

-Please visit Hayden's List for reviews of Indy's top LGBT-friendly accomodations, restaurants, attractions, and more.
+Please visit Hayden's List for reviews of Indy's top LGBTQ-friendly accomodations, restaurants, attractions, and more.